Landing Page Bounce Rate: 7 Top Issues and How to Fix Them

 For some kinds of pages, a high bounce rate isn’t necessarily a bad thing.
 For example, a high bounce rate on a blog post might indicate the content answers the reader’s question clearly and thoroughly.
 The meaning of bounce rate depends on the goal of the page.

 With landing pages, you typically want a low bounce rate.
-A low bounce rate indicates that a high percentage of users convert after they arrive on your landing page, fulfilling its goal.
+A low bounce rate indicates that a high percentage of users convert after they arrive at your landing page, fulfilling its goal.

 So, what is a good bounce rate for a landing page?
 It can be helpful to compare your data to landing page bounce rate benchmarks.
 According to QuickSprout, the average bounce rate for landing pages is between 70% and 90%.